Apple's Dividend Potential Is Almost Unbelievable

 We’ll begin by taking a look at Apple’s dividend per share since it began paying shareholders a few years ago.
 As a note, the data includes actual payments to shareholders and not the forward rate.
 The difference is slight and doesn’t derail the conversation.
 This is the more accurate way to portray dividends as well because it is what shareholders actually received.

 Apple’s dividend was modest in 2012 but has been ratcheted steadily higher ever since.
 It underwent a huge shift in strategy from when Jobs was running the place, scared to ever return cash to shareholders, to Cook who has taken the view that Apple is a mature company that cannot possibly use all of its cash.
 This, of course, is the correct course of action as Jobs’ fear of running afoul of liquidity was irrational given Apple’s success in the past decade or so.

 At any rate, Apple’s dividend is now up to a forward rate cresting $2.50.
 But as I said, the huge rally we’ve seen this year has pushed the yield down to 1.7%.
 That is hardly income stock territory but it doesn’t have to be like that, as we shall see in a moment.

 Now, we know Apple has spent enormously on its dividend since it initiated the payout but how has it done in terms of spending its FCF?
 We all know financing the dividend is laughably easy for Apple so this discussion will center on more of how far the payout could rise rather than whether or not Apple can afford it.
 The best way to assess growth potential is by looking at a company’s payout against its ability to generate FCF.

-This is the only recurring source of cash any company has and as such, it is the only thing that matters when discussing dividend growth potential.
+This is the only recurring source of cash any company has, and as such, it is the only thing that matters when discussing dividend growth potential.
 Apple’s FCF for the past decade and TTM is below to provide some historical context.

 Obviously, the dividend bars don’t appear until 2012 because Apple didn’t pay a dividend prior to that time.
 I’ve included its FCF from the years prior to 2012 to provide some context for just how unbelievable its FCF generation has been.
 FCF was under $5B in 2007 – the year the first iPhone was released – and that number has since ballooned to better than $50B in the past couple of years.

 Just thinking about a single company producing $50B-plus in FCF in a single year is staggering and it gives you a tangible idea of just how powerful the Apple machine is.
 That power translates into an unparalleled ability to return capital to shareholders and a big piece of that is the dividend.

 So we know Apple’s dividend payments pale in comparison to its ability to generate FCF, so how much room does it have to grow the payout?
 In short, a lot.
 This chart shows Apple’s FCF consumption from the dividend each year and the numbers are tremendously low despite Apple spending more than $12B a year on dividend payments.
 Seriously, the scale of Apple’s ability to generate cash is just unbelievable.

 So what’s the bottom line on Apple’s dividend?
 In short, the dividend could be tripled from current levels and Apple wouldn’t struggle for a second to pay it.
 Keep in mind also that not only does Apple produce three or four times the FCF it needs annually to pay its dividend but it also has the largest cash pile of any company in the world, equal to roughly one-third of its market cap.

 That means that it could even run an enormous deficit in terms of the amount it returns to shareholders against its FCF generation for many years and still never run out of cash.
 We all know Apple’s dividend is about as safe as it gets but quantifying what it can do really gives shareholders an idea of what it could be like to hold the stock going forward.

 If some sort of repatriation deal does come through – which seems a bit of a long shot at this point but you never know – Apple’s dividend could get a further boost.
 It is accessing that cash via debt offerings now and largely using the proceeds to buy back stock, but a repatriation deal would certainly help overall financing of capital returns, the dividend included.
 Whether you like Apple’s valuation or not, you have to respect that its ability to return capital is unlike anything any of us have ever seen.

 This could turn out to be one of the greatest dividend growth stories of all time.
 And while Apple has a long way to go, it has all the firepower at its disposal anyone could ask for.
-Buying Apple for the dividend today is a bet that the 1.7% yield we see now is just a down payment on what it ultimately will be.
+Buying Apple for the dividend today is a bet that the 1.7% yield we see now is just a downpayment on what it ultimately will be.
 And given the room for growth here, what it could be is pretty spectacular.

 On a cautionary note, management hasn't been particularly willing to unleash the full potential of the dividend.
 This could be because the dividend is only a few years old and perhaps management is trying to ease its way into a higher payout.
 It could also be that the stock price has outrun expectations from management and thus the yield may be below whatever target management has set internally.